apache/activemq-website/src/components/classic/documentation/developing-plugins.md

 ```
 ### Examples

-The easiest way to get a feel for how to extend ActiveMQ Classic is maybe to look at some concrete examples of features and how those are implemented and configured.
+The easiest way to get a feel for how to extend ActiveMQ is maybe to look at some concrete examples of features and how those are implemented and configured.
 Here are some examples

 *   [XBeanBrokerService](https://github.com/apache/activemq/tree/main/activemq-spring/src/main/java/org/apache/activemq/xbean/XBeanBrokerService.java) deals with most of the core configuration of the <broker> tag in the XML
 *   [Security](security) has an [example](http://svn.apache.org/repos/asf/activemq/trunk/activemq-unit-tests/src/test/resources/org/apache/activemq/security/jaas-broker.xml) XML configuration file using the [AuthorizationPlugin](http://svn.apache.org/repos/asf/activemq/trunk/activemq-broker/src/main/java/org/apache/activemq/security/AuthorizationPlugin.java)